 And speaking of making your brand look good: be sure to double-check your subject lines for spelling errors and typos.
 It’s easy to forget this step when you’re in a hurry, and one glaring error can make your business look extremely unprofessional in a hurry.

 And that leads me to talk about the importance of testing.
 Do it, even if its a simple version A, version B test.
-If you want to step it up a notch, think about what questions you want answered with testing.
+If you want to step it up a notch, think about what questions you want to answer with testing.
 For example, do you want to know if:

 And the list can go on.
 Outlining what you want to know helps shape the testing you will conduct, as well as the analysis you do afterward.